Couple & Family Therapy

 - Prior practicum and/or experience in the field is desirable though not required.

 Approved applicants will be invited to a personal interview as a final step in the application process.
 Graduate-level course work previously completed at another college or university may be recognized for transfer of credit and will be evaluated on an individual basis by the Program Director.
-Students lacking any of the graduate-level prerequisite courses listed above can take Adler University courses from the MAF program or the equivalent graduate-level courses at another college or university.
+Students lacking any of the graduate-level prerequisite courses listed above can take Adler University courses from the Couple and Family Therapy program or the equivalent graduate-level courses at another college or university.

 The following courses are required for this certificate.
 In addition, students in this program should consult with the Program Director to review previous graduate coursework and develop an individualized course of study.